 In 2016 I worked with Audiopixel to create the Lumenscape installation for the holiday event, Blossoms Of Light.
 I personally funded the project knowing that I would not be reimbursed unless it was a success.

 It is a 3D LED grid comprised of 448 addressable light bars over 26,000 square feet.
 Each “stick” has 32 LEDs for a total of 14,336.
 It is controlled over UDP protocol.
 I designed the hardware aspects of system, including nearly 2 miles of cabling.
-Shout out to Charlie Honeycutt for helping with the power distribution system.
+Shout out to Charlie Honeycutt for helping with the power distribution system, and many other electrical aspects.

 In 2016 and 2017, it was interactively driven from a kiosk containing musical instruments such as a midi drum, midi keyboard and microphone.
-Custom coded content and animation was created by Hepp McCoy.
+Custom coded content and animation was created.
 Proprietary software was licensed to drive the LEDs over ethernet.
 More information about the original software here: audiopixel.com

 In 2018 the interactivity is done through a large scale touch screen mounted in the kiosk.
 We started fresh and created a new application that will run the show sequence and play generative, real-time content.
 I partnered with Denver Botanic Gardens IT staff to build their own application.
 We can now monitor the system remotely and troubleshoot while off site.
 This is a big advantage with its 0 degrees!